efjohannsen/TextAdventure/README.md

 - Items can be Potions.
 Could be expanded with Weapons, Armor etc
 - Players can run Commands.
 - Persons can Talk (Text)
+- Positioning of fx.
+Players and Items are tracked by WorldTiles and RoomTiles, not by the Players and Items themselves.

 Speaking is done with something like this:
-speak(132, SYSTEM_LANGUAGE)
-...or it checks SYSTEM_LANGUAGE automatically
+speak(132)
+...and it checks the language configured in Game.java automatically.

 ## Development ideas

 - Support movement keys?
-Might be possible with JNA?
+Successfully tested, but it would require JNA.